Private equity in Italy: market and regulatory overview

 Typically, structural subordination is effected by using more than one special purpose vehicle.

-The senior debt is typically at the top of the capital structure and is not subordinated to any other type of finance.
+Senior debt is typically at the top of the capital structure and is not subordinated to any other type of finance.
 The acquisition facility is first borrowed directly by the acquisition vehicle and then pushed down to the level of the target company after the acquisition.
 Other senior facilities are generally made available to the target company after the acquisition.

 Typically, senior creditors are party to an inter-creditor agreement with the other finance providers.
 This agreement governs matters such as: